 - Wash your hands often.
 Carry hand sanitizer for times when you cannot wash your hands.

-- Avoid very cold air.
+- Avoid very cold air or extreme heat and humidity.

 - Keep air pollutants, such as fireplace smoke and dust, out of your home.